Colorado State Highway 74: Route description

 SH 74 begins at an interchange with I-70 in El Rancho.
 Ramps from I-70 westbound branch off the freeway's exit 252 from the north side and cross the highway southwestward.
 Access to SH 74 from I-70 eastbound is provided via U.S. Highway 40 (US 40) a slight distance to the west.
 From I-70, the roadway heads southwesterly through El Rancho, meeting an intersection with US 40 (Swede Gulch Road).
 The route heads westward before turning southwestward into a coniferous forest setting as a four-lane divided highway.
-The roadway turns westward where it meets County Road 23 (CR 23, Kerr Gulch Road).
+The roadway turns westward where it meets County Road 23 (Kerr Gulch Road).
 Evergreen Parkway passes Fillius Park to the north in the community of Hidden Valley, where the terrain is mountainous.
 After intersecting Bergen Parkway, which heads southwesterly toward Bergen Park, SH 74 turns to the south.
-The parkway meets Squaw Pass Road and crosses the Troublesome Creek before traveling along the west side of Buchanan Park.
+The parkway meets Mestaa'ėhehe Road and crosses the Troublesome Creek before traveling along the west side of Buchanan Park.
 SH 74 follows the east side of Elk Meadow Open Space Park, where open grassland is dotted with occasional trees.
-The road narrows to two lanes and climbs steeply at milepost five.
-While passing Wah Keeney Park, the road turns southeastward and continues to the community of Hiwan.
-SH 74 enters the town of Evergreen, passing by a lake of the same name along Bear Creek in Dedisse Park.
-Here, the route intersects CR 74, which heads west along the Upper Bear Creek.
+The road climbs steeply at milepost five.
+While passing Wah Keeney Park, the road turns southeastward and narrows to two lanes approaching milepost seven.
+SH 74 enters the town of Evergreen, passing by a lake of the same name along Bear Creek in Dedisse Park and meeting CR 74 (Upper Bear Creek Road), which heads west along the Upper Bear Creek, before meeting CR 73 at an intersection below the lake.